dylancdavis/blog-sharing/README.md

 Or, you can create your own example account.

 ## Features

-At the moment, this application's main features include:
  - Sharing of blogs from a user, indicating its title, author, and link
  - Liking other users' shared blogs
  - Commenting on said shared blogs